ionic-enterprise/ionic-training-decks/src/assets/data/markdown/ionic-angular/use-data.md

 ### Reducers

-For this sllice, we will need the reducer to handle the following actions:
+For this slice, we will need the reducer to handle the following actions:

 - `LoginSuccess` - set the loading flag, clear any old error message
 - `SessionRestored` - set the loading flag, clear any old error message